hyperonrx/pytorch-hyperon-safety-bridge/README.md

-# NeuroIslet: A Neuro-Symbolic Artificial Pancreas 🧠+💉
+# GlucoVision: A Neuro-Symbolic Artificial Pancreas 🧠+💉

-**NeuroIslet** is a demonstration of **Cognitive Synergy** applied to life-critical medical control.
+**GlucoVision** is a demonstration of **Cognitive Synergy** applied to life-critical medical control.
 It combines the intuitive forecasting power of Deep Learning with the verifiable safety of Symbolic Logic.

 ## 🚀 The Architecture

-NeuroIslet implements a **System 1 + System 2** architecture using the [OpenCog Hyperon](https://github.com/trueagi-io/hyperon-experimental) framework.
+**GlucoVision** implements a **System 1 + System 2** architecture using the [OpenCog Hyperon](https://github.com/trueagi-io/hyperon-experimental) framework.

 ### 1. System 1: The Intuition (PyTorch)
 * **Model:** Temporal Fusion Transformer (TFT).